andreaskarman/order-weight-woocommerce/README.txt

 2. Order weight when managing a single order.
 3. Order weight in the customer dashboard.
 4. Bulk action to update order weight.
-5. Order REST API response with weight and weight unit.
+5. Plugin settings

 == Changelog ==

+= 0.8 - 2022/11/24 =
+* New feature: Admin tool to update the weight on all orders.

 = 0.7 - 2022/11/14 =
-* New feature: Bulk action to update order weights.
+* New feature: Custom bulk action to update order weights.

 = 0.6.4 - 2022/11/09 =
 * Fixed PHP notices when API is called.